-Right now he’s gripping a massive woolly mammoth scapula as his face brightens suddenly.
+Right now he’s gripping a massive woolly mammoth scapula when his face brightens suddenly.
 “I know why I got the palpitations,” he says.
 Every event hides a deeper truth, and this one is about his friend Rob Taylor, who died of a heart attack.
-Nelson says the close friendship had extended the ailment to himself.
+Nelson says the close friendship had “extended” the ailment to himself.

 Maybe so.
 One never knows.
-Personally, I’m caught up in imagining a day that begins with a dream-time dialogue with a 4,000-year-old Indian and ends up on YouTube.
+Personally, I’m caught up in imagining a day that begins with a dream-time dialogue with a 4,000-year-old Indian and ends up with a YouTube video.

-To Gary Nelson, it makes perfect sense.
-This Iowa life of his, in which he’s a house painter from Monday to Saturday, topped by that precious adventure day at the end—this life that could have been routine and predictable, Nelson has infused with ways to travel to other times and experience other peoples.
+To Gary Nelson, it all makes perfect sense.
+This Iowa life of his, in which he works as a house painter from Monday to Saturday, topped by that precious adventure day at the end—this life that could have been routine and predictable, Nelson has infused with ways to travel to other times and experience other peoples.